credativ/plutono/docs/sources/enterprise/saml.md

   - `HTTP-POST` binding

 In terms of security:
-- Grafana supports signed and encrypted assertions.
+- Plutono supports signed and encrypted assertions.
-- Grafana does not support signed or encrypted requests.
+- Plutono does not support signed or encrypted requests.

 In terms of initiation:
-- Grafana supports SP-initiated requests.
+- Plutono supports SP-initiated requests.
-- Grafana does not support IdP-initiated request.
+- Plutono does not support IdP-initiated request.

 ## Set up SAML authentication

 The table below describes all SAML configuration options.
 Continue reading below for details on specific options.
-Like any other Grafana configuration, you can apply these options as [environment variables]({{< relref "../administration/configuration.md#configure-with-environment-variables" >}}).
+Like any other Plutono configuration, you can apply these options as [environment variables]({{< relref "../administration/configuration.md#configure-with-environment-variables" >}}).

 | Setting                                                     | Required | Description                                                                                   | Default       |
 | ----------------------------------------------------------- | -------- | --------------------------------------------------------------------------------------------- | ------------- |